MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 - [Collaborate with guests in a site](https://docs.microsoft.com/Office365/Enterprise/collaborate-in-a-site)
 - [Collaborate with guests in a team](https://docs.microsoft.com/Office365/Enterprise/collaborate-as-a-team)

-## View guest users
+## Manage groups guest access

-You can view the guest users that are currently in your directory by going to the Microsoft 365 admin center.
+If you want to enable or disable guest access in groups, you can do so in the Microsoft 365 admin center.

-- In the admin center, go to the **Users** > **Guest users** page.
+1. In the admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2053743" target="_blank">Services & add-ins</a> page.

-If you want to edit any of the guest's information, you can do so in the Azure Active Directory portal.
-See [Add or update a user's profile information using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal) for information.
+2. Select **Office 365 Groups**.

+3. On the **Office 365 Groups** page, choose whether you want to let people outside your organization access group resources or let group owners add people outside your organization to groups.

 ## Add guests to an Office 365 group from the admin center

 If the guest already exists in your directory, you can add them to your groups from the Microsoft 365 admin center.